scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION, instead, is designed from the start to facilitate inter-domain communication between (potentially mutually distrustful) entities.
 It comes, therefore, with built-in security measures to prevent attacks (i.e., authenticating all control-plane messages and all critical fields in the data-plane header).
 Rather than compete, SCION and SR complement each other.
 SCION relies on existing intra-domain routing protocols, therefore SR can be one of the possible intra-domain forwarding mechanisms.
-Possible integration of its path-aware properties remains for now an open question.
+Possible integration of its path-aware properties with SR remains for now an open question.

 In conclusion, thanks to its data plane, SCION achieves properties that are difficult to achieve when exclusively extending existing protocols.